 So the question is... why?
 It's because that aside from just evening out your playing dynamics (i.e. taming the notes you hit too loudly or too quietly), a compressor pedal can help you achieve more sustain on your clean signal; no overdrive pedal needed!
 Of course you can also use a compressor on an overdriven tone to still get a lot of sustain but use less overdrive.
 It’s one of the few ways that you can almost cheat as a guitar player!
 While the pedal shouldn’t be used as a crutch, it definitely can be.

 Compressor pedals are used in all sorts of genres and styles of music, but they are particularly prevalent in country.
 This is likely because the sustained clean "twangy" tones almost make your electric guitar sound like a slide guitar.
 For you visual (and auditory) learners, this 4-minute video EFFECTS 101: Compressor by Roland is a great introduction.
-It's a bit of a commercial for the Boss CS-3 compressor pedal, but you can't really blame them for using one of their own products as the example:

 What Should I Look For In A Compressor?